LivNLP/Neighbourhood-Preserving-Meta-Sense-Embeddings--NPMS-/README.md

-# Together We make Sense–Unsupervised Learning of Meta-Sense Embeddings
+# Together We make Sense–Learning of Meta-Sense Embeddings

 ## Preparation